3UU/wordpress-shariff-wrapper/shariff/readme.txt

 - purge Shariff transients on update, deactivate and uninstall
 - code cleanup
 - add vk to help section
-- add a know bugs section to the readme
+- add a known bugs section to the readme

 = 3.2.0 =
 - new service VK